open-mmlab/mmpretrain/docs/en/user_guides/train_test.md

 #### Multiple machines managed with slurm

-If you run MMClassification on a cluster managed with [slurm](https://slurm.schedmd.com/), you can use the script `slurm_train.sh`.
+If you run MMClassification on a cluster managed with [slurm](https://slurm.schedmd.com/), you can use the script `tools/slurm_train.sh`.

 ```shell
 [ENV_VARS] ./tools/slurm_train.sh ${PARTITION} ${JOB_NAME} ${CONFIG_FILE} ${WORK_DIR} [PY_ARGS]